bijoutrouvaille/fireward/readme.md

 match /users/{userId} is User {
-  // read, write, create, update, list, get and delete conditions are allowed allow read, create, update: if isLoggedInUser(userId);
-  allow delete: false;
+  // read, write, create, update, list, get and delete conditions are allowed allow read, create, update: if isLoggedInUser(userId); // anti-patter: combining reads and writes like this is possible but dangerous. allow delete: false;
 }